Blosc/bcolz/doc/reference.rst

       vm : string
         The virtual machine to be used in computations.
 It can be 'numexpr' or 'python'.
-The default is to use 'numexpr' if it is installed. kwargs : list of parameters or dictionary
+The default is to use 'numexpr' if it is installed. out_flavor : string
+        The flavor for the `out` object.
+It can be 'carray' or 'numpy'. kwargs : list of parameters or dictionary
         Any parameter supported by the carray constructor.